gleisonkz/jucemg-scrapping/README-US.md

 <div align="center">

-Desktop Windows forms application built to automate search and collect public data of a given date from JUCEMG, and exporting to csv.
+Desktop Windows forms application built to automate search and collect public data of a given date from JUCEMG, and exporting to CSV.

+With this project it was possible to automate a task that was done manually, saving about 20 to 30 minutes per day.

 ---